phax/peppol-commons/README.md

 ## News and noteworthy

+  * version 4.3.1 - 2015-xx-yy
+    * Added new BDMSL client to access the new "/cipaservice" in a convenient way (class `BDMSLClient` in project `peppol-sml-client`)
+    * Loosened the regular expression for participant identifier schemes
+    * Added a new SML participant delete method with SMP ID to work around an SMK 3.0.0 problem
   * version 4.3.0 - 2015-10-29
     * Added support for CIPA BDMSL 3.0 with the wsse:Security header
     * Added BDXR SMP client